The most important ecommerce dates of 2020

 Black Friday 2019 broke records: Online shoppers spent $7.4 billion, an increase of US$ 1.2B over last year.

 These days, consumers are less willing to elbow their way through a Best Buy lineup, and more inclined to shop from the comfort and safety of their couch.
 In fact, Black Friday once again saw a decrease in foot traffic in department stores.

-Hopefully you were part of the record $7.9 billion spent—and if not, there's always this year.
-Mcommerce accounted for $2.2 billion of those sales, highlighting the continuing shift from desktop to mobile.
-The entire BFCM weekend falls later than normal this year, so don’t be afraid to start those sales early!
+Hopefully you were part of the record $9.4 billion spent—and if not, there's always this year.
+Mcommerce accounted for $3.1 billion of those sales, highlighting the continuing shift from desktop to mobile.
+The entire BFCM weekend falls a bit earlier than last year's extremely late dates, but still don't be afraid to start those sales early!

 (The rest of) December